When you think about college, what comes to mind first? It’s probably the price tag.

 Does it sound overwhelming?
 Don’t worry!
 There are so many small, simple choices you can make today that will pay off long term.

-Whether you’re starting your college search or are already in the thick of earning your degree, here are eight ideas to help you save some serious cash and develop a healthy money mindset.
+Whether you’re starting your college search or are already in the thick of earning your degree, here are eight tips to save money in college that help you bank some cash and develop a healthy money mindset.

 Give to God first.